bburns/LanguageModels/docs/report/Report.md

 OPTIMIZER     = 'adam'
 ~~~

-The final parameters chosen led to a validation accuracy of [23.9] %.
+The final parameters chosen led to a test accuracy of [23.9] %.

 ~~~
 NEPOCHS          = 10     # number of epochs to train model LAYERS           = 1      # number of RNN layers, 1 to 3
 DROPOUT          = 0.1    # amount of dropout to apply after each layer, 0.0 to 1.0
 NVOCAB           = 10000  # number of vocabulary words to use EMBEDDING_DIM    = 200    # dimension of embedding layer - 50, 100, 200, 300
 TRAINABLE        = True   # allow embedding matrix to be trained?
 NHIDDEN          = 200    # size of hidden layer(s)
 N                = 10     # amount to unfold recurrent network
 RNN_CLASS        = GRU    # type of RNN to use - SimpleRNN, LSTM, or GRU BATCH_SIZE       = 32     # size of batch to use for training
-INITIAL_EPOCH    = 0 # to continue training
-PATIENCE         = 3 # stop after this many epochs of no improvement VALIDATION_SPLIT = 0.01 # percent of training data to use for validation (~10k tokens)
+PATIENCE         = 3      # stop after this many epochs of no improvement VALIDATION_SPLIT = 0.01   # percent of training data to use for validation (0.01 ~10k tokens)
-NTEST            = 10000 # number of tokens to use for testing OPTIMIZER        = 'adam' # optimizing algorithm to use (sgd, rmsprop, adam) SEED             = 0 # random number seed
+NTEST            = 10000  # number of tokens to use for testing OPTIMIZER        = 'adam' # optimizing algorithm to use (sgd, rmsprop, adam, adagrad) SEED             = 0      # random number seed
 ~~~